Louis Berger-Egis International JV selected for 4.4 million euro transportation technical assistance contract in Guinea

 Louis Berger has more than 50 years of experience in Africa and over 25 years of experience in Guinea, where the firm has implemented 45 projects.
 These assignments cover a broad range of professional services in transport, mining and agriculture.

-Distributed by APO on behalf of Louis Berger.
+Distributed by APO Group on behalf of Louis Berger.

 Regine de la Cruz